hlilab/T1K/README.md

 			kir-wgs: KIR genotyping on WGS data
 			kir-wes: KIR genotyping on WES data
 		--noExtraction: directly use the files from provided -1 -2/-u for genotyping (default: extraction first)
-		--skipPostAnalysis: only conduct genotyping. (default: do the post analysis) --stage INT: start genotyping on specified stage (default: 0):
+		--skipPostAnalysis: only conduct genotyping. (default: do the post-analysis) --stage INT: start genotyping on specified stage (default: 0):
 			0: start from beginning (candidate read extraction)
 			1: start from genotype with candidate reads
-			2: start from post analysis
+			2: start from post-analysis
-		Parameters for post analysis:
+		Parameters for post-analysis:
 			--post-varMaxGroup INT: the maximum variant group size to call novel variant. -1 for no limitation (default: 8)

 * ##### User cases